-The main set up within the Durbar Square is again made up of many temple and idols with the most popular attractions being the Vatsala Temple, a statue of Bhudatindra Malla, the Lion’s gate and the Nyatapola Temple along with many other structures.
+The main set-up within Durbar Square is again made up of many temples and idols with the most popular attractions being the Vatsala Temple, a statue of Bhudatindra Malla, Lion’s Gate and the Nyatapola Temple along with many other structures.

 Never threat too much about all the temples in the area, once you pay your entrance fee, you’ll get a map, and you can wander through the Square and take pictures at will.
 You can even hire a guide if you wish.

 The Durbar Square in Bhaktapur was less affected by the earthquakes, meaning there is less construction work happening and most structures are standing there all before you ready to amaze you.

 During your walk through Bhaktapur, you’ll come across many alleyways that contain market stalls, restaurants and café and you can make the most of your day of Kathmandu sightseeing while wandering through the area.